msandonini/uni/Machine Learning and Deep Learning/11 - Transfer Learning/Fine Tuning.md

 In high-data regime, the more layers we have, the more complex patterns and abstractions the network can learn, generally leading to better performance.

+## Deep Ensembles
-An idea to improve the learning is to
+An idea to improve the learning is to apply [[Bagging]], so to create Deep Ensembles:
+- Train multiple independent models with different random initializations and data shuffling
+- Each model converges to a different local minimum, all consistent with the data

+Deep Ensembles rely on redundancy of representations to improve performance and robustness, but they are hard to deploy in production due to their high computational and memory requirements.
+To solve this problem we can train a very large and complex model to simplify learning, and then distill its knowledge into a smaller efficient one